yikeke/dbaas-docs/tidb-cloud-quickstart.md

 The most commonly used operations of TiDB Cloud are as follows:

 - [Sign up for a trial](#sign-up-for-a-trial): contact us through the website for a trial, and create your account.
-- [Create a cluster](#create-a-cluster): how to create your first cluster, select cloud provider, region, cluster tier, node number, and so on.
+- [Create a TiDB cluster](#create-a-cluster): how to create your first cluster, select cloud provider, region, cluster tier, node number, and so on.
-- [Secure Database Connections](secure-database-connections.md): connect to your TiDB Cloud cluster via a SQL client, or SQL shell.
+- [Connect to your TiDB cluster](secure-database-connections.md): connect to your TiDB Cloud cluster via a SQL client, or SQL shell.
 - [Migrate from MySQL](t-b-d): migrate your MySQL data to the TiDB Cloud cluster.

 ## Sign up for a trial